gridsuite/broadcast-event/README.md

 ### `organizations` (**optional**)

-A list of organizations to send to event in addition to current organization.
+A list of organizations separated by a white space to send the event in addition to current organization.

 ### `event-type` (**required**)